Philip Bainbrigge: Military career

 In 1800 he became a lieutenant, but being fourteen years of age, he obtained a year's leave, which he spent at Green's military academy at Deptford, and joined his regiment at Malta in 1801.
 At the peace of Amiens his regiment was reduced and he was placed on half-pay, but was brought on full pay into the 7th fusiliers.
 Returning to England in 1803, he was employed in obtaining volunteers from the militia to form the 2nd battalion of the 7th, which when completed was removed to Colchester.
 Here the troops were reviewed by the Duke of York, and Lieutenant Bainbrigge, who by his zeal and diligence had given much satisfaction, was gazetted, on 17 Oct.
 1805, to a company in the 18th Royal Irish, and joined the 1st battalion of the regiment in the West Indies.

-After the taking of Curaçao from the Dutch in 1807, he was appointed inspector of fortifications in that island, where he made plans of the forts and defences which subsequently recommended him to the authorities at the Royal Horse Guards.
+After the taking of Curaçao from the Dutch in 1807, he was appointed inspector of fortifications on that island, where he made plans of the forts and defences which subsequently recommended him to the authorities at the Royal Horse Guards.
 He exchanged into the 93rd, and, returning to England, laid his plans and surveys before the Duke of York, who advised him to qualify himself for the staff by studying at the Senior Division of the new Royal Military College at High Wycombe.
 He entered the college in 1809, and studied so diligently that in a year and a half he passed his examination with distinction.
-While at the college he invented a protracting pocket sextant, which was favourably noticed by the board of examiners, and enabled him to make surveys with remarkable accuracy and rapidity.
+While at the college, he invented the protracting pocket sextant, which was favourably noticed by the board of examiners, and enabled him to do surveys with remarkable accuracy and rapidity.
 On leaving the college Captain Bainbrigge was appointed deputy assistant quartermaster-general in the British army in Portugal.
 On arriving at Lord Wellington's headquarters he was posted to the fourth division, commanded by Major-general Cole, and stationed near Torres Vedras, and was at once sent to examine the island of Lyceria, a tract of flat alluvial land in the Tagus, to ascertain whether troops could cross it.
 He was then brought to headquarters, where for some time he was employed in sketching ground and reporting on positions in various directions, which exposed him to the risk of capture by the enemy who occupied the country.
 His ability was acknowledged, for in a letter to Marshal Beresford, dated Cartaxo, 4 Jan.
 1811, Lord Wellington said he was appointed to the staff of the army on account of the ability he showed at High Wycombe.